What are you looking for?

 Pangolin Conservation Projects in Africa

-Pangolin Conservation & Research Foundation (PCRF): This non-profit organization operates in southern Africa, working to ensure a sustainable future for pangolins through conservation, research, collaboration, education, and community engagement.
+This non-profit organisation operates in southern Africa, working to ensure a sustainable future for pangolins through conservation, research, collaboration, education, and community engagement.
 Their projects include monitoring, rescuing, rehabilitating, and releasing pangolins back into the wild.
-They also offer volunteer opportunities and educational programs for those interested in supporting their work.
+They also offer volunteer opportunities and educational programmes for those interested in supporting their work.

 Best Places to See Pangolins in Africa

-Tswalu Kalahari Reserve: As a luxury private reserve in South Africa, Tswalu is home to the largest population of free-roaming Temminck’s ground pangolins in the country.
-Their dedicated Pangolin Project conducts research on the ecology and behavior of these animals.
+As a luxury private reserve in South Africa, Tswalu Kalahari Reserve is home to the largest population of free-roaming Temminck’s ground pangolins in the country.
+Their dedicated Pangolin Project conducts research on the ecology and behaviour of these animals.
 Guests can join researchers on night drives to track and observe pangolins in their natural habitat.

-Okonjima Nature Reserve: This luxury private reserve in Namibia is known for its cheetah and leopard conservation projects.
-However, their Pangolin Research Project focuses on the population dynamics, home range, diet, and threats of the Temminck’s ground pangolins in the area.
+A luxury private reserve in Namibia, Okonjima Nature Reserve is known for its cheetah and leopard conservation projects.
+However, their Pangolin Research Project focuses on the population dynamics, home range, diet, and threats to the Temminck’s ground pangolins in the area.
 They also rescue and rehabilitate injured or confiscated pangolins for release back into the wild.
 Guests can join night drives to see these elusive creatures.

-Ol Pejeta Conservancy: This wildlife sanctuary in Kenya hosts the largest black rhino population in East Africa and a Pangolin Project that works to protect and monitor the giant ground pangolins and tree pangolins living there.
+A wildlife sanctuary in Kenya, Ol Pejeta Conservancy hosts the largest black rhino population in East Africa and a Pangolin Project that works to protect and monitor the giant ground pangolins and tree pangolins living there.
 They use camera traps, radio collars, and field surveys to collect data on distribution, abundance, activity patterns, and threats.
 They also rescue and rehabilitate injured or orphaned pangolins for release back into the wild.

 What Our Guests Have to Say?